BodneyC/Comrade/README.md

 Also, the file write action (`:w`) will be taken over by the IDE to avoid content conflicts.

+### Enabling in Nvim

+To enable automatically when nvim is opened, set:

+    let g:comrade_enabled = v:true

+, in your config.
+To start at will, use:

+    :ComradeInit

 ### Completion

 If the [deoplete](https://github.com/Shougo/deoplete.nvim) is installed and enabled, the